-Brenda S. Banks is President and CEO of Banks Archives Consultants whose recent projects include serving as managing archivist for the Morehouse College Martin Luther King, Jr. Collection, project manager for SOLINET’s Gulf Coast Academic Library Recovery Project, senior project archivist for the Audre Lorde Collection at Spelman College, and working with architecture firms in developing design elements for archives and other cultural institutions.
-Banks is the former Deputy Director of the Georgia Archives where she was responsible for administering the archives program and served as project manager for the construction of a new 172,000 square foot state of the art archives facility.
-From 1999-2005 Banks administered and coordinated a nationwide archives education and training program for HBCUs and currently serves as the Board Chair for the Georgia Archives Institute.
+Brenda S. Banks was President and CEO of Banks Archives Consultants whose projects included serving as managing archivist for the Morehouse College Martin Luther King, Jr. Collection, project manager for SOLINET’s Gulf Coast Academic Library Recovery Project, senior project archivist for the Audre Lorde Collection at Spelman College, and working with architecture firms in developing design elements for archives and other cultural institutions.
+Banks was the Deputy Director of the Georgia Archives where she was responsible for administering the archives program and served as project manager for the construction of a new 172,000 square foot state of the art archives facility.
+From 1999-2005 Banks administered and coordinated a nationwide archives education and training program for HBCUs and served as the Board Chair for the Georgia Archives Institute.

 Banks has served as president of the Society of Georgia Archivists and the Society of American Archivists, served on the Board of the National Association of Government Archives and Records Administrators, and the International Council on Archives.
 Banks was also appointed as a transition team leader for the Clinton Administration to conduct a management review of the National Archives and Records Administration.

 Honors include: Fellow of the Society of American Archivists, Governor’s Award in the Humanities, Archives Advocacy Award (Georgia Historical Records Advisory Board), Individual Achievement Award in Archives and Records Management (Georgia Records Association), Society of American Archivists Council Exemplary Award, Fellow of the Society of Georgia Archivists, Distinguished Alumnae Award (National Association for Equal Education Opportunity), Alumnae Achievement Award (Spelman College), Beta Phi Mu, and featured in Black Enterprise and Ebony magazines.